venegu/flicky/README.md

    - New feature of iOS 9 that can be turned off by adding `NSAppTransportSecurity` to `Info.plist` although turning off this feature is strongly discouraged.

 ### Progress Bars
+   - It turns out that although we are getting a lot of data - it is not enough to have an "actual" progress bar because it fetches all the data in one fell swoop, thus it doesn't show the progress bar animation when using `NSURLSession` methods (it will jump to 100%).
+In order to have a "progress bar load" effect I will need to create a progress bar, incrementally increment it to a specific point (maybe halfway), fetch the data, then finally finish animating the filling of rest of the bar.

    - Initialize the progress and a timer inside the ViewController class:
    ```swift
    var progressView: UIProgressView?